gumerov-amir/TTMediaBot/README.md

 * On Linux run ./TTMediaBot.sh;
 * On Windows run python TTMediaBot.py directly.
 ### Running in Docker
-You can also run a bot in Docker container.
+You can also run a bot in a Docker container.
-First of all, You should build an image from Dockerfile:
+First of all, You should build an image from the provided Dockerfile:
 ```sh
 docker build -t ttmediabot .
 ```
-Note: first run could take some time.
+Note: The first run could take some time.

-Then you can run a Docker container with the following command:
+Then you can run the Docker container with the following command:
 ```sh
 docker run --rm --name ttmb_1 -dv <path/to/data/directory>:/home/ttbot/data ttmediabot
 ```
 <path/to/data/directory> here means a directory where config.json file will be stored.
-It should not contain any other non-related data.
+It should not contain any other unrelated data.
-All cache and logs will be stored in the specified directory.
+The cache and  log files will be stored in the specified directory.

 ## Startup options
-* --devices - Shows list of all available input and output audio devices;
+* --devices - Shows the list of all available input and output audio devices;
-* -c PATH - Sets path to config file.
+* -c PATH - Sets the path to the configuration file.

 ## Config file options
-* language - Sets bot interface language.
-Warning! to select some language you need appropriate language folder inside "locale" folder;
+* language - Sets the bot's interface language.
+Warning! to select a language you need an appropriate language folder inside the "locale" folder;
 * sound devices - Here you have to enter audio device numbers.
 Devices should be connected to each other (like Virtual audio cable or pulseaudio);
 * player - This section sets the configuration for the player such as default volume, maximum volume, etc;
 * teamtalk - here are main options for bot to connect and login to your TeamTalk server;